6 Profitable Real Estate Niches — And Why You Should Choose One Today

 2. First-time homebuyers.

-If you pride yourself on your ability to guide, explain, and advise, then working with first-time buyers is a great route to explore.
-These buyers require a lot of hand-holding and will need plenty of guidance both during the house hunt and on the financial side.
+If you pride yourself on your ability to guide, explain, and advise, then working with first-time buyers is a great niche marketing route to explore.
+These buyers require a lot of hand-holding from their real estate agent and will need plenty of guidance both during the house hunt and on the financial side.

 Working with first-timers can also bring you a lot of personal satisfaction.
 Seeing young families put down roots and make such a big move in their lives can be quite gratifying — and not many people get to say that about their careers.